vaibsh/fastapi-dummy-classifier/README.md

 ## Overview
 1. Classifier used is dummy classifier.
 It takes the 1st feature i.e. in the features array only 1st element, feature[0] is considered.
-A rule based approach is used to classify the value into classes A, B, C, D if features[0] < 1.0 => class A if 1.0 <= features[0] < 2.0 => class B
+A rule based approach is used to classify the value into classes A, B, C, D<br>
+   if features[0] < 1.0 => class A
+   if 1.0 <= features[0] < 2.0 => class B
    ...